jonathanmann/jonathanmann.github.io/_posts/2015-02-07-memoization-with-lazy-evalutation-in-haskell.md

 {% highlight hs %}
     where two_to_power 0 = 1
 {% endhighlight %}
-In Haskell, you can define sub-functions after the where clause which can be called within the main fuction body.
-Here a base case is defined for the sub-function "two_to_power".
+In Haskell, you can define sub-patterns after the where clause which can be called within the main fuction body.
+Here a base case is defined for the sub-pattern "two_to_power".
 {% highlight hs %}
           two_to_power n = m_two_to_power(n-1) + m_two_to_power(n-1)
 {% endhighlight %}